 Krickitt: I said, “Okay, Lord, I guess people get encouraged by our story.
 If you want us to do something with it, I pray something happens.”
 I put our story in His hands and trusted Him with the results.

-Kim: The Journal printed that story and two weeks later we got a call from a man representing a Hollywood research and development firm who asked us if this story was the real deal.
-We said, “Yeah.”
-And he said, “I want to release this story … If I do, your life will never be the same.
+Two weeks later we got a call from a man representing a Hollywood research and development firm who asked us if this story was the real deal.
+He said, “I want to release this story … If I do, your life will never be the same.
 This could be one of the greatest love stories that was ever heard.”

 We said we’d pray about it.